 $texrendermode mytexture.bmp fullbright

-The second method sets this flag in the model viewers known as HLMV Standalone or P2MV (Paranoia 2 Model Viewer).
+The second method sets this flag in the model viewers known as Half-Life Asset Manager or only if using XASH: P2MV (Paranoia 2 Model Viewer).

 This method is as simple as selecting the texture from the texture tab rollout and checking the "fullbright" box and then saving out the model.
 This is especially useful if you want to set fullbright on existing models without decompile or if you want to use other compilers other than the sven version say for example an older version or XASH studiomdl.

-1) First example we will set a texture to fullbright here on this ATM by setting the screen texture to fullbright.
+1) First example we will set a texture to fullbright here on this ATM by setting the screen texture to fullbright in the QC code method.
 As you can see here I have the fullbright line in the QC and am ready to compile

-2) Here is the compiled model viewed in HLMV Standalone.
+2) Here is the compiled model viewed in HLAM.
 Using ctrl and clicking and dragging the mouse I have changed the light direction and then used ctrl-click to move the light from top to bottom so I can preview how it looks in shade.
-On the texture tab rollout here is the checked fullbright flag.
+You can also do this manually with the light direction wheels in the lighting tab.
+On the texture tab rollout here is the checked fullbright flag so you can confirm the QC has enabled this function.

 3) This is what the model looks like in game under various lighting conditions.

 6) Another example id like to share is having a glow gradient texture to add to the mesh surrounding the screen.
-I have detached this as a clone not as element but as its own mesh so I can re-UV all the planes to a small (16X64) dim gradient texture in facing outward directions.
+After detaching this clone, add it to the existing FX separate object.
+I re-UV'd all the planes to a small (16X64) dim gradient texture in facing outward directions.
 See how it looks here?

 7) Now see how it looks in game